-Going solar has endless benefits, from the use of renewable energy to reduce carbon emissions to saving expenses on increasing utility bills.
+Going solar has endless benefits, from the use of renewable energy to reduce carbon emissions to saving expenses on utility bills.
 Thinking about installing solar panels for your home?
-Upfront costs and the type of solar panel used can vary from roof to roof.
-Solar installers also have different prices and packages for a full system installation.
-Not to worry, we’re here to help you figure out how much your solar panel installation will cost.
+The price can vary from roof to roof, depending on the size, type of panel used and packages from different solar installers.
+Not to worry, we’re here to help you figure out how much your solar panel installation may cost so you can get a better solar deal.

 Table of Contents: